CACI No. 708. Maximum Speed Limit (Veh. Code, §§ 22349, 22356)

 The maximum speed limit where the accident occurred was [insert

 Directions for Use

-for the jury.
-On the other hand, a speciﬁc instruction on the maximum speed limits
+the jury.
+On the other hand, a specific instruction on the maximum speed limits may

-could give the negligence per se instructions while reciting the speciﬁc code
+give the negligence per se instructions while reciting the specific code section.
+In

-section.
-In that event, the judge would not give an instruction on the basic speed
+that event, the judge would not give an instruction on the basic speed law.
+(See

 Sources and Authority

 • General Maximum Speed is 65 Miles Per Hour.
 Vehicle Code section 22349(a).

 • Basic Maximum Speed for Two-Lane Undivided Highways is 55 Miles Per